 All of this is to say that, in terms of impedance, we’re safe to connect a synth into any modern pedal without fear of severe signal degradation.

-Unless we plan on using vintage type fuzz pedals (fuzz faces, tone benders, etc.), we should be fine!
-If we are planning on using these pedals, perhaps a buffer pedal should be put in-line immediately after.
+Unless we plan on using vintage-type fuzz pedals (fuzz faces, tone benders, etc.), we should be fine!
+If we plan to use these pedals, perhaps a buffer pedal should be put in line immediately after.

 For more information on buffer pedals, check out my article Are Buffer Pedals Necessary & Where Do They Go In A Chain?

 There is a pretty significant signal level disparity between synths/keyboards and guitar pickups.

 I tested my Stratocaster with its active EMG pickups (I cannot remember the pickup model as it’s been nearly a decade since the pickups have been swapped).
 The most signal I could get was peaking around 500 mV AC with an average voltage around 80 – 120 mV when playing normally.